Chelydra serpentina (snapping turtle); photo by aposematic herpetologist on Flickr (noncommercial use permitted with attribution).

-The common snapping turtle (Chelydra serpentina) was adopted as the officiial state reptile of New York in 2006.
-The snapping turtle has a relatively small shell that does not cover its limbs or tail (snapping turtles cannot retract their heads under the shell).
+The snapping turtle (chelydra serpentina) has a relatively small shell that does not cover its limbs or tail (snapping turtles cannot retract their heads under the shell).
 Snapping turtles can grow quite large - with shells exceeding 18 inches and weight over 35 pounds.
 Color varies from light green and brown shades to very dark green and brown.

 Largely nocturnal, the snapping turtle is omnivorous - about a third of its diet consists of plants, but snapping turtles are also aggressive predators, lying in wait to ambush prey.
 Snapping turtles have a hooked beak which can slice through the flesh and bones of its prey (small aquatic invertebrates, crayfish, snails, fish, frogs, toads, snakes, bird eggs, small mammals, carrion, and water birds).